matejlednar/My-highlighter/README.md

 - _.regEvent(element, event, function, phase)  registers an event listener
 - _.showCode()                if the script element contains data-code="true", displays content of all elements with class="code"
-- _.initLibrary()  			        allows change the library prefix via data-conflict attribute and enable / disable run _.showCode() automatically.
+- _.initLibrary()  			        allows change the library prefix via data-conflict attribute and enable / disable invoke _.showCode() automatically.
 - _.runLibrary()              runs showCode() and defines prefix of the library